i-VRESSE/bartender/docs/configuration.md

   should have.
 When key is not set or list is empty then any authorized user is allowed.
 See [User management docs](user_management.md#roles) how to assign/unassign roles to/from users.
+* The application command should not overwrite files uploaded during submission as these might not be downloaded from location where application is run.

 ## Job destinations